‘Thus Spoke Chanakya’ is a mixed bag with possible bloopers

 I cringed every time Radhakrishnan Pillai highlighted that Chandragupta aided by Chanakya had defeated Alexander the Great.
 Where did he get this information?
 I have no idea nor has he I reckon.

 I asked a few intellectuals in my circle and no one is aware of this shocking historical fact.
 Most replied, “No. Their paths never crossed.”
 When Chandragupta defeated the Macedonian General Seleucus I in 305 BC, Alexander had long passed away.
 Yes, Seleucus did use to serve under Alexander at one time, but that’s the only string that ties the two historical greats – Alexander and Chandragupta.

 Pillai might have had access to some sources which mention otherwise.
-And, in the larger interest of his readership, he should have cited these sources of information in his book.
+And, in the larger interest of his readership, he should have cited those sources in his book.
 But there are no such citations.
-This is a major historical blooper on the author’s part.
+This is a major blooper on the author’s part.

 ‘Thus Spoke Chanakya’ gives you some bit of reflective fodder for how to approach daily life.
 The problem, however, is if you have access to the more profound original version which is easily available in English, why would you want to read an abridged, watered-down version?